We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tongue inflammation occurs when the tongue becomes swollen and possibly discolored.
-This can make the tongue appear as if it is smooth.
-Tongue inflammation is also known as:
+This can make the tongue appear as if it’s smooth.
+It usually occurs within the context of other health problems.

-Tongue inflammation may occur if you have an allergic reaction to toothpaste, mouthwash, dentures, denture creams, or retainers.
+Tongue inflammation may occur if you are allergic to toothpaste, mouthwash, dentures, denture creams, or retainers.
 Allergic reactions to certain medications may also cause this condition.

-Low levels of vitamin B12 or iron may cause tongue inflammation.
+Pathologically low levels of vitamin B-12 or iron may cause tongue inflammation.

-Yeast infections in the mouth (thrush) can cause tongue inflammation.
+Yeast infections in the mouth, also known as thrush, can cause tongue inflammation.

 Alcohol, spicy foods, or tobacco may irritate the mouth and cause tongue inflammation.

 Symptoms of tongue inflammation depend on the severity of your condition and the health condition causing it.
 You may experience problems with chewing, swallowing, or speaking.
 You may have a sore, tender, or swollen tongue.
 Your tongue may change color and appear pale or red.

 A very serious symptom of tongue inflammation is when you experience severe swelling.
 This can block your airway.
 Call 911 immediately if you or someone else is experiencing severe swelling.